burningwxiyiji/xizhu/_pages/about.md

 Hobbies
 ------
 Poem.
 I’ve published some of them on WeChat.
 [For example](https://mp.weixin.qq.com/s/NYfBgVDHK5eekF1ruojqxw).
 I also did the visual design for this page.
 And I ran a poetry club for youth through this account.

-Writing and Reading.I've tried to create some [multimedia content](https://mp.weixin.qq.com/s/4Rh4jz_zZBbla7NxmFHWoA).
+Writing and Reading.
+I've tried to create some [multimedia content](https://mp.weixin.qq.com/s/4Rh4jz_zZBbla7NxmFHWoA).

 Painting.
 ![Painting](/images/paintingprocreate.jpg)